jacqui-devaney/templates/README.md

 xsltproc --path "testData/whatsnews/" wsj-rss-whatsnews-to-jpml.xml formatted.xml WHATS_NEWS.jpml
 ```

 An important note to make: The fault article djml for whats news has embedded links for accessing articles.
-The transformation assumes these will be DJML filenames and fails if they are links..
+The transformation assumes these will be DJML filenames and fails if they are links.